ciefa/telegram-channel-to-farcaster-bot/README.md

 ```
     python bot.py
+    python server.py
 ```

 ## Important Information

 Make sure that your Telegram bot is inside the Telegram channel from where you want to cast from.

+The bot is now using a Flask server, so you can deploy this project easily on something like Replit.

+If you do so, make sure to NOT use .env and instead use the Secrets system that Replit has in place!

 The Telegram bot also needs admin perms!